microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public
 export function useInputTableNames(workflow?: Workflow): string[];

-// Warning: (ae-missing-release-tag) "useManagementBarDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function useManagementBarDefaults(props?: ProjectManagementCommandBarProps, colors?: {
-    color?: string;
-    background?: string;
-    border?: string;
-}): ProjectManagementCommandBarProps;

 // Warning: (ae-missing-release-tag) "useOnCreateStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //